Soong19/NanoDB/doc/lab3.md

 > Complete the plan-costing computations for various plan-nodes.

-What we need to do is to estimate cost and column-level statistics for the three types of plan nodes:
-* `SimpleFilterNode`: a select applied to a subplan
-* `FileScanNode`: a select applied to a table file stored on disk
-* `NestedLoopJoinNode`: a theta-join applied to two subplans; the join may be an inner or an outer join

 The cost is estimated by:
 * number of tuples
 * tuple size